What breed of pigs do you raise?

 Our meat chickens eat a diverse NON-SOY ORGANIC grain mix along with all the foraging for bugs, grass and seeds they can find.
 Our meat chickens are a seasonal animal on the farm and they day-range on the pasture following the sheep in our rotational grazing system.

 Our layer chickens currently eat a non-gmo corn and soy grain diet in addition to their bugs and greens.
-In 2016, we plan to move away from corn and soy and create our own feed ration with small grains and greens.
-Why, you ask?
-We follow The Piggery laws of synergy.
+We also feed them whole small grains and alfalfa grown on our farm.
+We are big supporters of small grains grown in Iowa.
+Did you know…

 1) Almost all small grains are GMO free.
 There are no commercially available genetically modified strains of barley, rye, oats, and triticale so we can be certain that the grains are GMO-free.